 Education Committee (EC)

-The Education Committee (Ed Committee) is a standing committee of the Governor’s Council.
+The Education Committee (EC) is a standing committee of the Governor’s Council.
 The monthly meetings are conducted by teleconference, and many of the members are parents of school-age children with learning and/or developmental disabilities, educators, students, and others who are involved in the systems impacting youth and families as they enter, participate in, and exit the education system.

 Recommendation: The Governor's Council on Disabilities and Special Education encourages all districts to allow and encourage students receiving either a diploma or a certificate of achievement to participate in their graduation ceremonies.